 Note that fentanyl is synthetic.
 It’s made in a lab.

-Because of this, it’s 80-100 times stronger than morphine.
+Because of this, it’s 80-100 times stronger than Opioid Pain Medication.
 This makes it highly effective at relieving pain, but it’s much more addictive than organic opioids.
 As we’ll see, this means that it’s easier to overdose on fentanyl than to overdose on other opioids.

 Indeed, since 2016, fentanyl and other synthetic opioids have been the leading cause of accidental overdose deaths in the U.S. and around the world.
 Two types of fentanyl exist: